johakr/github-actions-prettier-issues/.github/ISSUE_TEMPLATE.md

 Please double-check that you have prettier installed and vscode configured as described in the encounter notes.

-This issue will be closed automatically as soon as you push pretty code. :)
+This issue will be closed automatically as soon as you push pretty code. :see_no_evil: